 - Ensure equitable infertility care for wounded warriors and veterans

-- Promote access to appropriate care for bladder health and bladder related conditions.
+- Promote appropriate care for bladder health and bladder-related conditions

-The AUA 2020 legislative priorities will serve as a guide for the AUA's advocacy efforts at both the state and federal levels, but do not limit or restrict the policy issues the AUA may consider.
+The AUA's legislative priorities serve as a guide for the AUA's advocacy efforts at both the state and federal levels, but do not limit or restrict the policy issues the AUA may consider.
 For more information or to learn how to become involved, contact the Legislative & Political Affairs Department at legislativeaffairs@AUAnet.org.